José Manso de Velasco, 1st Count of Superunda: Lima earthquake

-Last days
+Later life and death

 The aged and tired Manso de Velasco asked for permission to return to Spain for his retirement, and received a positive answer from the crown in 1761.
 However, his trip home took him through the port of Havana in the then-Captaincy General of Cuba, just at a time when the colony was under siege.
 The British laid siege to the port, and Manso de Velasco, nominally the highest-ranking military officer in the area, found himself named the "Chief of the War Council" by the Governor of Cuba.
 Thus, at age 74, he led the defense of the fortified city.
 Unfortunately, the troops under his command were poorly trained and their equipment was inferior, leading to a Spanish surrender after only 67 days.

-Captured by the British, he was eventually brought to Cadiz in Spain.
+Captured by the British, he was eventually brought to Cádiz in Spain.
 Due to his position as "Chief of the War Council", he was imprisoned in Madrid and tried by a court-martial presided over by the Count of Aranda.
 He and other accused chiefs were held responsible for the inglorious defeat in Cuba by this court-martial.
 Charles III, King of Spain, ratified the sentences on March 4, 1765 ending the process.
 The sentences were not lenient, Manso de Velasco was condemned to 10 years of exile to 40 leagues from the Court, seizure of goods and he was made jointly responsible for compensating harmed Habaneros.

 Shortly after being notified of the sentence Manso de Velasco left for his exile in Priego de Córdoba, where he arrived the same year.
 Less than two years later, on January 5, 1767, he died in the same city, where his remains still lay in the Church of San Pedro.